chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Organization in the Chef server listed are the ones which are already created in that specific server.
 To create a new Organization in the Server click [here](https://docs.chef.io/automate/infra_server/#set-up-the-chef-infra-server).

-To add the previously created organization to the Infrastructure, click on **Add Chef Organization** button.
+To add the previously created organization to the Infrastructure, click on the **Add Chef Organization** button.
 Refer to the image below:

 ![Add Chef Organization](/images/automate/add-chef-organization-button.png)